pauldennis2/TextQuest/JsonApiDoc.md

 The "library" properties really just provide shortcuts for items and monsters that you want to use in multiple places.
 If you just want a monster to be used once, you should just put it in the room's list of monsters (see below).
 They are also useful for defining "interesting" objects and monsters that are created by triggered events.

+Triggers (optional):
+* onVariableSet - triggered when any dungeon variable is changed.
+You'll probably need to use a conditional to make this behave how you want it to. `"onVariableSet": "$if[{numSpellsCast = 5}] print Awesome"` would print "Awesome" when the hero casts their 5th spell (assuming you are properly tracking that).

 #### Dungeon Template